 Minutes of session meetings may be prepared, including the agenda and the discussions that took place between the session members.
 In this case, the minutes shall be sent to session members and to the chairman of the board of directors.
-The lead independent director or a designated member of the session may report the session's recommendations to the board of directors.
+The chairman of the board of directors or a designated member of the session may report the session's recommendations to the board of directors.

-Depending on the agenda, the lead independent director can exclude members from the session's deliberations when the session examines topics that might pose an ethical problem or a conflict of interest.
+Depending on the agenda, the chairman of the board of directors can exclude members from the session's deliberations when the session examines topics that might pose an ethical problem or a conflict of interest.